-If a default value for state0 is not declared by the user, the default value will be 0. state0 is not accessible from the interpreter unless it is explicitly mentioned in the GLOBAL or RANGE list, as in in which every m will be set to the single global m0 value during initialization, while h will be set to the possibly spatially-varying h0 values.
-Clarity will be served if, in the use of the state0 idiom, you explicitly use an INITIAL block of the form
+If a specific value for state0 is not declared by the user, state0 will be assigned a default value of 0. state0 is not accessible from the interpreter unless it is explicitly mentioned in the GLOBAL or RANGE list of the NEURON block.
+For example, specifies that every m will be set to the single global m0 value during initialization, while h will be set to the possibly spatially-varying h0 values.
+Clarity will be served if, in using the state0 idiom, you explicitly use an INITIAL block of the form